 - Be prepared to answer questions related to COVID-19.
-Including, have you traveled overseas and have you had any exposure to Coronavirus.
+Including, have you traveled overseas and have you had any exposure to anyone who has coronavirus.

 - Some companies may have a hiring freeze.
 But keep networking.

-- As a result of Coronavirus, some companies will conduct more online interviews.
+- As a result of coronavirus, most companies will conduct more online virtual interviews.

 - Some companies have put all face to face interviews on hold.
 But some companies still require a face to face interview.

 - Some companies may take longer to make a hiring decision.